lindoran/HB63C09/README.md

 This is a HD63C09 based system built on the ITX form factor.

-Not much is here right now, but currently working on updating the firmware to get support for SD cards as well as I2C.
+Not much is here right now, but currently working on updating the firmware to get support for SD cards as well as I2C. once the firmware is in a stable state I will release the project construction files so anybody can try out the design

 You can find more details at:
 https://hackaday.io/project/186398-hb6809-homebrew-computer